StefanScott/urweb-colorThing_Fk/README.md

 This is a minimal example attempting to provide a <select> widget to allow the user to easily edit a foreign-key field.

-In order to minimize possible errors, this code:

-- uses only two tables ("parent" table 'color', and "child" table 'thing')
+In order to minimize possible errors, this code uses only two tables ("parent" table 'color', and "child" table 'thing'):

 ```
 table color : {